1alexvash/Memory/src/README.md

 # Memory

-Improve your Memory and become new Einstein
+Improve your Memory and become the new Einstein

 ## Installing the project && running on the local machine